MakeSchool-Tutorials/Makestagram-Swift/P9-Improving-Upload-Code/content.md

 Let's start by creating this separate class - then we will tackle the two issues listed above!

-#Creating a custom Parse class
+#Creating a Custom Parse Class

 As you have seen, we can store information in Parse without using custom classes: